-	Amy Steel (Ginny), John Furey (Paul Holt), Adrienne King (Alice), Warrington Gillette (Jason Voorhees), Lauren Marie Taylor (Vickie), Bill Randolph (Jeff), Tom McBride (Mark), Martha Kober (Sandra), Kristen Baker (Terry), Russell Todd (Scott), Stu Charno (Ted)
+Amy Steel (Ginny), John Furey (Paul Holt), Adrienne King (Alice), Warrington Gillette (Jason Voorhees), Lauren Marie Taylor (Vickie), Bill Randolph (Jeff), Tom McBride (Mark), Marta Kober (Sandra), Kristen Baker (Terry), Russell Todd (Scott), Stu Charno (Ted)

 Five years after the massacre at Camp Crystal Lake, a group of summer camp counsellors go up to the neighbouring camp for counsellor training.
 There someone starts slaughtering them and it becomes apparent that Jason Voorhees did not drown at Crystal Lake but has survived in the woods.

 This was the first of the never-ending sequels to the sleeper hit Friday the 13th (1980).
 This is essentially where the formula for most of the rest of the series was established – in particular, the move to make Jason into the relentless killer he became, as opposed to Mrs Voorhees.

 For the most part, Friday the 13th Part 2 quickly falls into the formula that was established by the series and imitators and becomes a tedious round of deep-breathing phone calls, cats making un-cat-like jumps through windows, teen pranksters, voyeur scenes and far-fetched reasons for people to go wandering alone in the dark – Kristen Baker at one point goes in search of her pet poodle and later for a knife to cut down someone caught in a tree.